jmcnamara/XlsxWriter/dev/docs/source/chart.rst

   See the :ref:`chart_fonts` section for more details on font properties.

-* ``delete_series``: This allows you to remove one or more series from the the legend (the series will still display on the chart).
+* ``delete_series``: This allows you to remove one or more series from the legend (the series will still display on the chart).
 This property takes a list as an argument and the series are zero indexed::

     # Delete/hide series index 0 and 2 from the legend.